 An insider threat response team is a group of employees in charge of all stages of insider threat management, from detection to remediation.
 Contrary to popular belief, this team should not consist entirely of IT specialists.
 It should be cross-departmental and have the authority and tools to act quickly and decisively.

-When creating your insider threat response team, make sure to determine (1) its mission; (2) the responsibilities of each team member; and (3) the policies, procedures, and software the team will use to combat insider threats.
+When assembling your insider threat response team, make sure to determine (1) its mission; (2) the responsibilities of each team member; and (3) the policies, procedures, and software the team will use to combat insider threats.

-• Responsible: The person who performs the task
+- Responsible: People who perform the task

-• Accountable: The person who is responsible for the result of the task
+- Accountable: The person who is responsible for the result of the task

 Note that formal responsibility for insider risk programs normally lies with the head of security/CISO (25%), IT security managers (24%), or the director of security (14%), according to the 2023 Insider Threat Report by Gurucul.